joist-framework/joist/packages/element/README.md

 ## HTML and CSS

 HTML templates can be applied by passing the result of the `html` tag to the shaodw list.
 CSS can be applied by passing the result of the `css` tag to the shadow list.
+Any new tagged template literal that returns a `ShadowResult` can be used.

 ```ts
 @element({